SpacehuhnTech/esp8266_deauther/README.md

 ## Installation

-The only thing you will need is a computer and an ESP8266.
+The only things you will need are a computer and an ESP8266 board.

 I recommend you to buy a USB breakout/developer board, because they have 4Mb flash and are very simple to use.
 It doesn’t matter which board you use, as long as it has an ESP8266 on it.